£29,520 BPB (grant)

 Legacy Sport, a health and fitness Community Interest Company for young people, originally applied to the Big Potential programme with social franchising in mind.
 However, through participating in the programme they soon found themselves on an alternative journey of growth.

-With 35% of children leaving primary school being either overweight or obese, the health and wellbeing of young people, or ‘physical literacy’ as Legacy Sport define it, is a pressing topic.
+With 35% of children leaving primary school being either overweight or obese, the health and wellbeing of young people, or ‘physical literacy’ as Legacy Sport define it, is a growing concern.

 Legacy applied to Big Potential to work out if social franchising was a realistic and sustainable next step for their organisation; an option that would allow them to join a network and increase their impact.